 - Community-based participatory research.
 In collaboration with several community partners in the Rochester, Minneapolis and St. Paul, Minnesota, areas, Dr. Brewer has developed a cardiovascular health and wellness program within African American churches focused on healthy lifestyle behavior change to achieve ideal cardiovascular health.
 She is investigating the influence of self-efficacy, social support and self-regulation on behavior change.

 - mHealth lifestyle interventions.
-Dr. Brewer is currently developing and testing the feasibility and acceptability of a culturally appropriate, risk-based digital application intervention targeting multiple cardiac risk factors among African-Americans.
+Dr. Brewer is currently developing and testing the feasibility and acceptability of a culturally appropriate, risk-based digital application intervention targeting multiple cardiovascular risk factors among African Americans.
 She also developed a patient-centric, virtual world technology-delivered cardiac rehabilitation program as an alternative to standard programs with the goal of increasing access for ethnic minorities, women, rural residents, the elderly and the economically disadvantaged.

 - Social determinants of health.
-Dr. Brewer studies the role of psychosocial influences on cardiac risk factors and cardiovascular health.
-These are inclusive of racial identity, stress, income inequality and sociocultural pressures.
+Dr. Brewer studies the role of psychosocial influences on cardiovascular risk factors and cardiovascular health.
+These psychosocial influences are inclusive of racial identity, stress, income inequality, religion or spirituality, and sociocultural pressures.